thezw27/Robotics_Middleware_Trial_Python_Turtle/ROS/src/Trial_instruction.md

 ```

 * Checkpoint 5:
-Run the script with `$ python turtlebot_client.py`, it should drive the turtle in a circle.
+Run the script with `$ python turtlebot_client.py`, it bring up a window and drive the turtle in a circle.
 Please direct to `Robotics_Middleware_Trial_Python_Turtle/readme.md` for question post.

 All rospy scripts can run with `python` command, but make sure have one and only one `roscore` running.